rosscutler/rosscutler.github.io/index.md

 ### Lightfield camera/display video conferencing

 The ultimate type of remote conferencing will preserve eye gaze, who is looking at who, have accurate spatial geometry, and achieve the same level of trust, empathy, meeting effectiveness and inclusiveness, and fatigue as face to face meetings.
-It will require new types of displays and cameras to a.
-Two prototypes I've worked on call TeleWall and TeleWindow target meeting these goals using lightfield cameras and AR glasses.
+It will require new types of displays and cameras to achieve this.
+Two prototypes I've worked on called TeleWall and TeleWindow target designed to meet these goals using lightfield cameras and AR glasses.

 Patents: